INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Metal-Rules.com: So you always go back to the old stuff?

 Mike Tramp Always “Laughs”

-Metal-Rules.com: As you know, you can’t please always please everybody and there are also fans who don’t like your new direction.
+Metal-Rules.com: As you know, you can’t please always please everybody, and some fans don’t like your new direction.
 So, what do you want to say to them?

 Mike Tramp: Then they are not fans.
-Those are the ones that hasn’t moved on with their life and don’t understand the whole thing of an artist.
-It’s like looking at an actress, an artist and stuff like that and thinking that he’s going to play 10 movies, like Police Academy.
-Every time he’s done with a movie, he feels like, “I need to do this again” Or a painter, he’s just painting the same thing again and again.
-I love AC/DC; I’m like massive AC/DC fan.
-But of course my passion is Bon Scott and since BACK IN BLACK until now it’s been the same album basically in many ways, and stuff like that.
+Those are the ones that haven’t moved on with their lives and don’t understand the whole thing of an artist.
+It’s like looking at an actress, an artist, and stuff like that and thinking that he’s going to play 10 movies, like Police Academy.
+Every time he’s done with a movie, he feels like, “I need to do this again,” Or a painter; he’s just painting the same thing again and again.
+I love AC/DC; I’m like a massive AC/DC fan.
+But of course, my passion is Bon Scott, and since BACK IN BLACK until now, it’s been the same album basically in many ways, and stuff like that.
 I’m not going to find a new one because I’m a Malcolm Young fanatic.

 Metal-Rules.com: You are not going to give it even a chance?

 Mike Tramp: Not like this, it’s just somebody going in and saying, “What would Malcolm do?”
 But to me, Malcolm is a foundation of AC/DC and stuff like that, and you know that.
 I talk with Ace Frehley; I became good friends with Ace.
 People keep forgetting how much of Ace is in KISS; it’s not just playing his role.
 He was the opposite of Gene and Paul in the vibe, in everything.
 The way he was and stuff like that, Space Ace.
 In fact, we did a tour with Ace’s band in the ’80s